gitesthuman/BE-Project/README.md

 ```
 You can also start and stop application in Docker Desktop application.

----
-At first, go to [phpMyAdmin](http://localhost:81) and import database `mariadb.sql`.

-To enter the admin page, you need to enter `http://localhost:80/kupriano` and log in.

-Email: `demo@prestashop.com`

 # Enabling SSL
 Open `be-project` in Docker Desktop <br />
 Open `be-adidas` container in terminal and type following commands: